Residential Treatment Program

 Generally, residential rehabs approach treatment by restructuring many of the negative behavior patterns created by regular substance abuse.
 The treatment provided at individual and group levels is often combined with daily living structure and support.
 Treatment is conducted by counselors and daily living support is implemented by trained behavioral health technicians.
 The combination aims at creating accountability and cultivating a new self-assessment of the client.
 The ultimate goal is to reset a person’s routine and idea of themselves.
 This ensures that when they leave treatment they can continue a positive pattern of behavior and continue in their journey through recovery.

-Residential Treatment includes:
+Steps to Recovery’s Residential Treatment Program includes:

 - Individual, group, and family counseling